John Stockton: Player profile

 For many years, Karl Malone and Stockton were the Jazz's one-two punch.
 The two played a record 1,412 regular season games together as teammates.
 Many of Stockton's assists resulted from passes to Malone.
 Stockton and Malone have been described as the greatest pick-and-roll combination of all time.
-Stockton and Malone are also considered the two best players to never have won an NBA championship.
+ESPN has described Stockton and Malone as the two best players to never have won an NBA championship.

-Stockton holds a commanding lead for the NBA record for career assists with 15,806.
+As of March 2026, Stockton holds a commanding lead for the NBA record for career assists with 15,806.
 He was the first player to reach the 10,000 through 15,000 career assist milestones.
-Stockton also holds the record for assists-per-game average over one season (14.5 in 1990) and is one of three players who have logged more than 1,000 assists in one season, joining Kevin Porter (1,099 in 1979) and Isiah Thomas (1,123 in 1985) in the exclusive list.
-Stockton did this seven times, with season totals of 1,164, 1,134, 1,128, 1,126, 1,118, 1,031 and 1,011 assists.
+As of 2019, Stockton also held the record for assists-per-game average over one season (14.5 in 1990).
+As of 2016, he was one of three players to have logged more than 1,000 assists in one season, joining Kevin Porter (1,099 in 1979) and Isiah Thomas (1,123 in 1985) on that exclusive list.
+Stockton accomplished this feat seven times.

-On defense, Stockton holds the NBA record for career steals with 3,265.
-Stockton was also a capable scorer (13.1 points per game career average and a 51.5 career shooting percentage) with a reliable three-point shot (38.4% lifetime average).
-As of February 2023, he is 55th on the all-time NBA scoring list with 19,711 career points.
+As of March 2026, Stockton holds the NBA record for career steals with 3,265 and stands 55th on the list of NBA career scoring leaders with 19,711 career points.
+Stockton averaged 13.1 points per game, had a 51.5% career shooting percentage, and made 38.4% of his three-point shots.